This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Prepare your favorite pie crust and blind-bake it.
 Cool completely.

-- For the coconut pecan filling: In a medium-sized saucepan, combine the heavy whipping cream, granulated sugar, brown sugar, butter, corn syrup, and vanilla extract.
+- In a medium-sized saucepan, combine the heavy whipping cream, granulated sugar, brown sugar, butter, corn syrup, and vanilla extract.

 - Cook over medium-low heat, stirring frequently until the mixture is bubbly and thickened.